intel-analytics/BigDL-2.x/pyzoo/zoo/examples/rayexample/rl_pong/README.md

 See [here](#Options) for more configurable options for this example.

 ## Options
 - `--object_store_memory` The store memory you need to use on local.
 Default is 4g.
 - `--driver_cores` The number of driver's or local's cpu cores you want to use.
 Default is 8.
-- `--interations` The number of iterations to train the model.
+- `--iterations` The number of iterations to train the model.
 Default is -1.
 And by default, the training would not stop.
 - `--batch_size` The number of roll-outs to do per batch.
 Default is 10.

 **Options for yarn only**